tigellus/Markdown/4. Mechanical Ventilation/16. [WIP] Capnography/Capnograhpy.md

 ![](assets/module-connector2.png)

 # End Tidal CO2
 Continuous PetCO2 in line between airway and BVM or ventilator circuit.

 Sensor links to monitor & displays numeric ETCO2 and waveform.

 ![](assets/sensor-link.png)

-Remember CO2 is a result of tissue metabolism and circulation.
+Remember, CO2 is a result of tissue metabolism and circulation.
 Therefore if you have circulation/perfusion, the end result will be production of CO2. and then PetCO2 can be measured.
 Better the numeric = better the perfusion/circulation.

 End Tidal CO2 Can also be measured and monitored in spontaneously breathing patients via nasal cannula or mask (see pictures below)